tulliavu/tulliavu/README.md

 - I’m interested in Data Science and Economics

-- I’m currently learning C, C++, Python
+- I’m currently using Python

-- I’m looking to collaborate on the application of programing in bussiness
+- I’m looking to collaborate on the application of programing in Electric Vehicle (EV) Management

 - How to reach me:

-  - fb: fb.com/vutrucquynh136/
+  - email: vutrucquynh136@gmail.com

   - linkedin: https://www.linkedin.com/in/trucquynhvu136/